-As sales headhunters, we know there is always one sales interview question you can be certain you will be asked during a job interview.
+As sales recruiters, we know there is always one sales interview question you can be certain you will be asked during a job interview.
 Some are generalized, some are based on…

-As sales headhunters, we know there is always one sales interview question you can be certain you will be asked during a job interview.
-Some are generalized, some are based on skills and experience, and then there are questions that you could classify as pesky.
+As sales recruiters, we know there is always one sales interview question you can be certain you will be asked during a job interview.
+Some are generalized, some are based on skills and experience, and then there are questions that you could classify as troublesome.

 Hiring managers tend to ask those pesky questions during the sales recruitment process to assess how fast an interviewee can think on their feet and how well they can sell themselves.
 Tricky questions can also cause ill-prepared candidates to stumble or reveal unflattering information about themselves.

 These pesky questions also help hiring managers differentiate potential hires.
 Job candidates have come to expect and prepare for a variety of common sales interview questions.
 But canned answers don’t set interviewees apart from the rest.
 Hiring managers aren’t interested in rehearsed responses, and they’re looking for genuine answers.

 With that being said, the sales interview question that many sales professionals struggle with the most is, “Why do you want to work in sales?”